Great Cities Are Built by People

 Adina manages all aspects of the Partnership’s member events, including the Annual Meeting, the Awards Dinner and monthly Member Forums.
 In addition, Adina is responsible for coordinating a consistently excellent member experience across the organization.
 Previously, Adina was the Assistant Director of Events for the University of Washington where she worked closely within University Marketing and Communications and Advancement teams and the Office of the President.
 Adina hails from the state of Washington and studied at Montana State University before finishing her undergraduate degree with a double major in Public Relations and Business at Central Washington University.
 Her 13-year career producing large-scale experiences has included many highlights in sports, music, art and culture.
 Career highlights include aiding in the production of ESPN College GameDay in 2014 and 2016 at the University of Washington; working on the production staff for Lifetime Achievement celebrations for Quincy Jones (NAAM), Crosby Stills and Nash, and Carlos Santana (EMP Founders Award); as well as producing many of Seattle’s most iconic and historic events.

-Nicole is responsible for sponsorship development, recruitment and fulfillment; developing and implementing member engagement opportunities; managing the Member Experience Committee and Lunch 'n Learn meetings; and membership sales.
+Nicole is responsible for sponsorship development, recruitment and fulfillment; developing and implementing member engagement opportunities; managing the Member Experience Committee and Lunch and Learn meetings; and membership sales.
 Nicole has over ten years of progressive corporate fundraising experience with a track record of success, realizing over $2.8M in gifts for employers.
-Nicole has an extensive background in the performing arts.
-She trained as a professional ballet dancer with the Colorado Ballet.
+Nicole has an extensive background in the performing arts, including training as a professional ballet dancer with the Colorado Ballet.
 After completing her graduate work with a degree of Business Management in Arts Administration from Boston University, she worked at the Cincinnati Ballet ($7M operating budget) successfully managing numerous fundraising campaigns, before moving on to the Cincinnati Symphony Orchestra ($40M operating budget) as the Director of Sponsor & Corporate Relations.

-As Membership Sales Representative, Kate is responsible for all Downtown Denver Partnership member lead generation, referrals and recruitment, as well as managing the quarterly Lunch ‘n Learns for new and prospective members.
+Kate is responsible for all Downtown Denver Partnership member lead generation, referrals and recruitment, as well as managing the quarterly Lunch and Learns for new and prospective members.
 Kate is also actively involved with member engagement and events, the creation and production of Member Experience collateral material and website design.
 Kate has worked in membership sales for both corporate companies and non-profit organizations for over seven years.
-Most recently, she worked at the Parker Area Chamber of Commerce as their Membership Director overseeing all aspects of the department including recruitment, retention and renewals.
+Most recently, she worked at the Parker Area Chamber of Commerce as their Membership Director overseeing all aspects of the department including recruitment, retention, and renewals.
 Kate implemented a tiered dues membership model within the Chamber to raise membership revenue by $50,000 in just one year.
-She will graduate from the Western Association of Chamber Executives Academy training program in February, 2018.
+She is also a graduate of the Western Association of Chamber Executives Academy training program.

-As the Membership Coordinator, Brooke is responsible for supporting all of the Partnership’s membership recruitment, retention and renewal activities, as well as helping members figure out the best way to get engaged.
-She helps guide members to programs that are tailored to their specific needs and interests.
+Brooke is responsible for supporting all of the Partnership’s membership recruitment, retention, and renewal activities, as well as helping members figure out the best way to get engaged by guiding them to programs that fit their specific needs and interests.
 Brooke was born and raised in Southern Illinois where she also attended Southern Illinois University.
 After graduating, she moved to Cincinnati, Ohio and took a job at the Mason Deerfield Chamber working as the Programs and Events Manager.
-After three years in Cincinnati, Brooke relocated to Denver, CO.
+After three years in Cincinnati, Brooke relocated to Denver.
 When she isn’t doing touristy activities, Brooke enjoys eating locally, reading true crime novels, and playing tennis.